 Great customer service is about actively listening, monitoring and engaging with your social audience.
 The pacesetters don’t just react to complaints and answer routine questions, they engage on positive comments, provide tips and tricks, as well as information on how to use products or services.
-Why wait for customers to fill your social feeds with questions that you already know the answer to?
+Why wait for customers to fill your social feeds with questions when you can encourage proactive self-service?

 - Don’t just reply or wait for questions.
 Get proactive and create useful visual content for your most common queries on Twitter, for example.
 The most effective social customer service teams have links at their fingertips to share.
 Your customers will have a quick solution and you won’t need to send several tweets to fully answer a question.
 Save time and money.

-- Use YouTube to post how-to product tutorials, product demonstrations and visual FAQs.
+- Use YouTube to post how-to product tutorials, product demonstrations and engaging visual content.
 It’s much easier to engage and talk people through than reading text.